-In American Mania: When More is not Enough, Peter C. Whybrow tackles this question as a neuroscientist.
-It turns out that risk taking and novelty seeking are highly heritable characteristics.
+In American Mania: When More is Not Enough, Peter C. Whybrow tackles this question as a neuroscientist.
+(This is an affiliate link, learn more here) It turns out that risk taking and novelty seeking are highly heritable characteristics.
 Historically, during times of great upheaval about 2% of the population would leave and 98% would stay.
 We can trace back along the paths of migration an increase in both genes and behavior that shows that the farther people groups moved from where they started, the more genetically predisposed they were to be of a risk taking and novelty seeking temperament.
 These characteristics helped them leave, and helped them be successful on their journey, and were generally traits that were passed down to their children.
 In the past 500 years, the United States has been the largest destination for migrants.
 Our country is made up predominantly of the offspring of those willing to move to a new country in search of a better life.

 The real significance of this is that as Americans you and I have a migrant temperament.
 While it will vary in intensity from person to person, this means that compared to the rest of the world we are a country of risk-takers and novelty-seekers, with a love of adventure and a keen sense of curiosity.
 This is a profound truth that has shaped our country and I believe it can provide us some invaluable insight into our culture and ourselves.